Kansas lies at the very center of the United States. It was named after the Kansa Native Americans and means “People of the South Wind”.

 Sherman County in Northwest Kansas has the highest number of tornadoes in the state while Wyandotte County has the least, according to historical weather records.

-The deadliest tornado in Kansas history occurred just after 10:30 pm on May 25, 1955, and killed 80 people.
+The deadliest natural disaster in Kansas history was the Great Plains Tornado Outbreak that occurred just after 10:30 pm on May 25, 1955.
+It killed 80 people.
 The town of Udall experienced almost complete devastation.

 During the tornado outbreak of May 4-5, 2007, nearly 95% of Greensburg was destroyed by an EF5 tornado!
 More than 60 people were injured and 11 others died in Greensburg alone.